Primes in arithmetic progressions to large moduli and refinements of Harman's sieve

 Another important device that can be used here is the \textit{role-reversal}, which can be seen as a trick to ``use Type-I information more effective'' by changing the roles of a larger explicit variable and a smaller implicit variable in the sum.
-The definition of a role-reversal can be found in [\cite{HarmanBOOK}, Chapter 5].
-In this case, we can perform a role-reversal on the three-dimensional sum
+A more detailed discussion of a role-reversal can be found in [\cite{HarmanBOOK}, Chapter 5].
+In either case $C_1(\theta)$ or $C_1^{*}(\theta)$, we can perform a role-reversal on the three-dimensional sum

 if $\boldsymbol{\alpha}_3 \in \boldsymbol{S}_3$ and $(1 - \alpha_1 - \alpha_2 - \alpha_3, \alpha_2, \alpha_3) \in \boldsymbol{S}_3$.
 That is, we have